-Army Green Beret Michael J. Goble Buried at Arlington Cemetery
+Army Green Beret Michael J. Goble Laid to Rest at Arlington Cemetery

 Just days before Christmas, Goble gave his last full measure of devotion while serving in Afghanistan.
 It was his eighth deployment and second to Afghanistan.

-He left behind his long-time partner Jennifer Albuquerque and their three-year-old daughter Zoe.
+He left behind his long-time partner Jennifer Albuquerque and their six-year-old daughter Zoe.
 He also left behind loving parents and many dear friends, who came to pay their final respects.

 Dozens of Green Berets attended the services, including the leaders of 1st Special Forces Command (Airborne).